-(5) Member of the Retirement Committee
+(4) Member of the Retirement Committee

-(3) Member of the Corporate Governance & Nominating Committee
+(5) Member of the Independent Committee

 Directors of the Corporation who are acting as Pernod Ricard's nominees hold no shares in the capital of Corby.
+"Mr. Mayle was appointed a director of the Company, effective October 1, 2018, following Mr. Sanchez's resignation, effective September 1, 2018.